The hydrographic-hydrochemical state of the Baltic Sea in 2016

-For the southern Baltic Sea area, the “cold sum” of the air temperature of 19.8 Kd in Warnemünde amounted to a very warm winter in 2014/15 and ranks as 7th warmest winter since the beginning of the record in 1948.
-The summer “heat sum” of 182.3 Kd is in the upper midrange over the past 68 years and ranks on place 21 of the warmest summers.
+For the southern Baltic Sea area, the “cold sum” of the air temperature of 63.5 Kd in Warnemünde amounted to a mild winter in 2014/15 and ranks as 27th warmest winter since the beginning of the record in 1948.
+The summer “heat sum” of 267 Kd is ranked in the “top ten” over the past 69 years and ranks on place 6 of the warmest summers.

-The situation in the deep basins of the Baltic Sea was mainly coined by ongoing inflow activity of moderate Major Baltic Inflows (November 2015, January-February 2016) following the Major Baltic Inflow of December 2014 which was the third largest ever observed.
-In May 2015, the layer between 140 m and the bottom in the eastern Gotland Basin was ventilated again.
+The situation in the deep basins of the Baltic Sea was mainly coined by ongoing inflow activity of moderate Major Baltic Inflows (November 2015, January-February 2016) following the Major Baltic Inflow of December 2014, which was the third largest ever observed.
+Since mid of January, the deep layer in the eastern Gotland Basin was ventilated again.
 The November 2015 MBI reached the bottom, whereas the following event only water depths between 100-200 m had ventilated.
 In 2016, furthermore three smaller inflow events with estimated volumes between 171 km³ and 184 km³ occurred in the timespan October to December.
-In conclusion, the observed phase of intensified water exchange processes were recorded in the last two years and some inflow pulses were able to reach the bottom water of the central Baltic Sea fostering the large Major Baltic Inflow of December 2014 with subsequent consequences for the biogeochemical cycles is going on since 2014.
+In conclusion, the observed phase of intensified water exchange processes with subsequent consequences for the biogeochemical cycles is going on since 2014.

 Complete report in: